aguerrero232/DataScienceGroupProject/README.md

 ## Setup
 * import sklearn, numpy, pandas, and matplotlib (pip install these packages if the script fails to run)

-## File Descriptions

-## analysis.py
+* ## analysis.py
   * Main driver of the program, run this file to start up the project